supremeimposter/My-Vault/GATE-LOG.md

 **October 7, 2023** "Do not worry about silly mistakes you have done.
 Go and create new silly mistakes" --Deepak Poonia, 2023.

 **October 10, 2023** If you think like you should take noes, just take notes and stop overthinking.
 As you keep on taking notes, you will develop new templates and techniques in efficient note taking.
 Do not think about going back to every single note to redefine your notes, do it when you are going to revise.

+**October 4, 2023** Watch more related lectures and finally take notes.
+Meanwhile, just write the headers of a lecture.
+With more context and understanding, note taking in obsidian is easier.
+Obsidian is more powerful than pen and paper.
+Use it to its full potential.